 The company has stores in Europe, Asia, North America, South America, and Oceania.

-They also have a popular online store that competes with other eCommerce retailers, and the company even sells consumer electronics.
+It also has a popular online store that competes with other eCommerce retailers, and the company even sells consumer electronics.

-Costco is listed on the New York Stock Exchange under the ticker symbol Cost.
+Costco is listed on the New York Stock Exchange (NYSE) under the ticker symbol COST.

-It is included on the stock market index the S and P 100 component.
+It is included in the stock market index the S&P 100 component.

-Over 250,000 people are working for Costco and its membership boasts over 105 million people.
+Over 250,000 people are working for Costco, and its membership boasts more than 105 million people.

 The membership is sold as an annual subscription which allows customers to shop in any of its stores.

-Customers are then able to shop at significant discounts thanks to Costcos nature as a wholesaler.
+Customers can then shop at significant discounts thanks to Costco’s nature as a wholesaler.

-Costco brings in most of its revenue through the sale of goods in its store and online.
+Costco brings in most of its revenue through the sale of goods in its retail stores and online.

-The stores have a wide range of stock including Costco-owned brands such as Kirkland Signature.
+The stores have a wide range of stock including Costco-owned Kirkland Signature brands.